parkji/parkji.github.com/_posts/2011-08-04-styling-headings-using-css-pseudo-element-after.markdown

 }
 {% endhighlight %}

-The key properties in the above rule are `padding-bottom` &amp; `position`.
-The `padding-bottom` will provide some spacing between the heading text &amp; the border, &amp; the `position` will ensure that the **:after** rule is constrained to the boundaries of the heading.
+The `position:relative` is necessary because the **:after** styles will use `position:absolute` &amp; so will be constrained by the boundaries of the heading.

-Now we need to add the border using **:after**.
-The following rule will achieve the effect we want:
+Now we can start adding our extra styling.

+## Short Bottom Border ##

+The first of these images (what I like to call the 'short bottom border') is the easiest to code using **:after**, which is easy to understand when you consider that is actually *just* a border.

+Here's the CSS:

 {% highlight css %}
 h1:after {